Aquafina-water-bottle/jp-mining-note/docs/docs/compiletimeoptions.md

 # Accessing & Editing

-To access the compile-time options, [build the note](building.md).
+To access the compile options, [build the note](building.md).

 After building the note, a new file `config/config.py` should appear.
-The compile-time options can be found in this file.
+The compile options can be found in this file.

-To use these compile-time options, edit the `config.py` file, and then re-build the note.
+To use these compile options, edit the `config.py` file, and then re-build the note.